ioana-amariei/http-deduplication-proxy/README.md

 - deduplication: business logic for storing unique ids using Redis and Sets

 ## Running the application

+- In order to run the application you need a Redis instance to connect to.
+- Update the `application.properties` for the app with the Redis host and port.
 `./gradlew bootRun`

 ## Generate jar